vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 * Licensed under (TODO)

 Many packages used in TCE store their source in [community-edition/addons/packages](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages).
 Other options are to incorporate package code directly into the main source repository or to create a separate source repository that is specifically for package related files.

-### Opening a Proposal (GitHub Issue)

-To submit a package for consideration into TCE's package repository, you will need to create a GitHub Issue.
-The issue should provide details about:

-* Functionality it provides
-* Software involved
-* TODO (joshrosso)

-**highly recommended:** Wait for `status/approved` on proposal before doing work.
-You're welcome to begin work immediately, but if the proposal is `status/declined`, the work may go to waste.

-### Required Tools

-To develop packages for Tanzu Community Edition, the following [Carvel](https://carvel.dev) tools are necessary to be installed on the local development machine:

-* Carvel Toolsuite
-  * vendir
-  * kbld
-  * ytt
-  * imgpkg

 ### Creating the Package Skeleton